Why your suspension isn't managing your wheel's rebound

 The problem is not the suspension.

-It is that no conventional suspension can solve a dynamic problem with a static solution.
+Rather, the limitation is that no conventional suspension can solve a dynamic problem with a static solution.

 The result is continuous synchronization between the tire cycle and the suspension cycle.